pbedadham/eks-with-eksctl/README.md

 ```
 But, for Production,  create a cluster with a config file; this helps to keep configuration consistency, Reproducibility, Version Control, Modularity and Reusability, Documentation etc.

-Clone this repository to your local machine.

-Open a terminal window and navigate to the repository directory.

-Edit the eksctl-demo.yaml file to include your desired cluster configuration.
+Edit the eksctl-basic-demo.yaml file to include your desired cluster configuration.
 This file specifies the cluster name, region, node group configuration, and any add-ons.

 Run the following command to create the EKS cluster: